-One of the most interesting things about RFID technology is that it can be applied to many industries to solve even more problems.
+One of the most interesting things about RFID technology is that it can be applied to many industries to solve extremely complex problems.
 Its most natural applications are in warehouses and retail operations.
 But, RFID can serve a plethora of purposes…even in nature and environmental conservation.
 Here’s 4 ways RFID can positively affect the environment at large.

 1. Saving Trees